pdbro2k/pydanceweb/README.md

 ![c.f. screenshots/desk_15_results.png](screenshots/desk_15_results.png)

 This table will be saved to `data/results.csv` and will be updated every time you click on the button.
+The same is true to all additional result files generated based on the `result_files` dictionary in the config if there is one.

 ## Using the Adjudicator View